Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 	* **Server mode**
 	* **Client mode**
 	* **Symmetric active mode**
-* NTP allows accuracy of time within ~1 millisecond if the nTP server is in the same LAN, or within ~50 milliseconds if connecting to the NTP server over a WAN/the internet.
+* NTP allows accuracy of time within ~1 millisecond if the NTP server is in the same LAN, or within ~50 milliseconds if connecting to the NTP server over a WAN/the internet.
 * Some NTP servers are better than others.
 The distance of an NTP server from the original **reference clock** is called **stratum**.
 	* The further away from the reference clock, the higher the stratum.
 	* If the stratum level of a server is high, it is considered less accurate.